 Director of Nursing at Mother Patern College of Health Sciences

-Jallah graduated from the 2-year BSc For Physician Assistant this past August (2016) with the highest GPA in the entire Polytechnic, graduating with the highest honor, Summa Cum Laude.
+Jallah continued his nursing and medical education and graduated from the 2-year BSc for Physician Assistant with the highest GPA in the entire Polytechnic, graduating with the highest honor, Summa Cum Laude.
 He also received a special certificate for his outstanding leadership over the five years of schooling he received at Mother Patern College of Health Sciences, one of the finest colleges in Western Africa.